-The Company is a diversified business to business rental company with three rental products; relocatable modular buildings, electronic test equipment, and liquid and solid containment tanks and boxes.
+The Company is a diversified business to business rental company with three rental divisions: relocatable modular buildings, electronic test equipment, and liquid and solid containment tanks and boxes.
 Although the Company's primary emphasis is on equipment rentals, sales of equipment occur in the normal course of business.
 The Company is comprised of four business segments: (1) Mobile Modular Management Corporation, its modular building rental division, ("Mobile Modular"); (2) TRS-RenTelco, its electronic test equipment rental division; (3) Adler Tank Rentals, LLC, its wholly-owned subsidiary providing containment solutions for the storage of hazardous and non-hazardous liquids and solids ("Adler Tanks") and (4) Enviroplex, Inc., its wholly-owned subsidiary classroom manufacturing business selling modular buildings used primarily as classrooms in California ("Enviroplex").
-In 2008, Mobile Modular, TRS-RenTelco and Enviroplex contributed 67%, 28% and 4% of the Company's income before provision for taxes (the equivalent of "pretax income"), respectively, compared to 71%, 28% and 1% for 2007.
-Even though managed as a separate business unit, Enviroplex's revenues, pretax income contribution and total assets are not significant relative to the Company's pretax income in 2008 was not significant.